-AST NAME EMPLOYEE NO. LEAVE START DATE (YEAR/MONTH/DAY) LEAVE END DA (YEAR/MONTH/ Elementary Occasional Teacher Secondary Occasi onal Teacher Pregnancy / Parental Leave (Medical Note to be provided with Leave Request Form in order for Leave to be approved) Medical Leave (Medical Note to be pro- Form in order for Leave ovided with Leave Request e to be approved) Personal Leave (ELE: requests for full school year must b submitted by April 1 of the previous year) WSIB Retired Teacher - Com pleted 50 Days Family Medical Leave (Unpaid while in LTO) (please provide supporting documents) Critically III Child Care (Unpaid while in LTO) (please provide suppor ACHER'S SIGNATURE: APPROVAL & AUTHORIZATION DAT ΓE: NATURE OF OFFICER, OCCASIONAL TEAC HING : LEAVE APPROVED Waive 30 Days for Current School Year (Elementary) Waive 20 Days for Current School Year (Secondary) LEAVE NOT APPROVED Teaching Dispatch (To Block on SFE) You are waived from completing the nece rrent school year, however you will be req You are waived from completing the nece rrent school year, however you will be req uired to teach the requestions of the requestion of the requestions of uired number of days i ause 18.5.1. of your el n the fol ementar lowing school year. y collective agreement for the In order to remain on the list for the follo Definition of the General State of the State of the State of S
+AST NAME F FIRST NAME LEAVE START DATE (YEAR/MONTH/DAY) VE END DATE R/MONTH/DAY) Elementary Occasional Teacher Secondary Occasi onal Teacher Pregnancy / Parental Leave (Medical Note to be provided with Leave Request Form in order for Leave to be approved) Medical Leave (Medical Note to be pro Form in order for Leave vided with Leave Request to be approved) Personal Leave (ELE: requests for full school year musi submitted by April 1 of the previous yea WSIB Retired Teacher - Com pleted 50 Days Family Medical Leave (Unpaid while in LTO) (please provide supporting documents) O) (Unpaid while in LTO) ACHER'S SIGNATURE: APPROVAL & AUTHORIZATION DAT TE: SNATURE OF OFFICER, OCCASIONAL TEAC CHING: LEAVE APPROVED Waive 30 Days for Current School Year (Elementary) Waive 20 Days for Current School Year (Secondary) LEAVE NOT APPROVED Teaching Dispatch (To Block on SFE) You are waived from completing the nece rrent school year, however you will be requested are waived from completing the nece rrent school year, however you will be requested. quired to teach the requessary 30 days per Cla uired number of days i ause 18.5.1. of your el in the fol ementar llowing school year. y collective agreement for the a ou to touch the req and marriage of days נווכ זכו